Summer Housing and Student Life Programs

 Within a campus dedicated to world class artistry, SAB’s residence hall is a living learning environment: a safe and healthy community where students can build friendships, feel valued and grow within a diverse community of their peers.
 SAB’s Summer Course brings together talented students from around the globe, and although it is not a requirement of the program, the vast majority of the Summer Course student population lives in SAB’s onsite residence hall.
 The shared living environment provides opportunity for community, friendship and social exchanges that facilitate learning and growth.

-Summer students are assigned to double and triple rooms, which are arranged in suites and separated by gender.
+Summer students are assigned to double rooms, which are arranged in suites and separated by gender.
 A very small number of single rooms (contained within larger suites) are also available.
 Every suite is equipped with two or three private bathrooms, and some suites include a small common area for its residents.
 Student rooms are flooded with natural light and all enjoy beautiful city views.

 Two large television lounges provide gathering space for movie nights or social programs hosted by staff.
 Plentiful laundry facilities are available with the $12 pre-paid laundry fee covering unlimited loads over the five weeks.
 Wi-Fi is available throughout the hall.